hyperdefined/CobaltTester/web/template-score.md

 <scores>

 \* Instagram and Reddit both require special setup on the instance to function.
+YouTube might not work due to their API changing.